ioskrish/Passbook-TransactionTrackerApp/README.md

 # PassBook-TransactionTrackerApp
-About An application that track down all transactions with detailed information.
+An application that track down all transactions with detailed information.
 Used Core Graphics to view a graphical representation of past transactions.
 Used Core Data to locally store credit and debit transactions data.
 Fetching saved data of past transactions on XIB Cell of Table-view.
 Making use of Firebase for authenticating users.

 # MOCKUP-1
 <img width="958" alt="Screenshot 2022-12-21 at 5 15 12 PM" src="https://user-images.githubusercontent.com/84672744/212093928-f3c1de97-b427-49fe-8727-f627db12993e.png">